KULL-Centre/_2024_Gersing_GCKabundance/README.md

 `md_files/md_setup_example_1v4s_A173F/` contains example scripts for launching energy minimisation, equilibration and production runs.

-`md_files/analysis_scripts/` contains scripts used to calculate RMSDs, RMSFs and other trajectory features.
+`md_files/analysis_scripts/` contains scripts used to calculate RMSDs, RMSFs and other trajectory observables reported in the paper.